-- CE4 To be able to contribute to the planning, monitoring and evaluation of policies, programmes and projects oriented towards the improvement of the competitiveness and sustainability of a tourism company, destination or region.. - CE7 To be able to collect, generate, process and analyse statistical data to support monitoring and evaluation activities..
+- CE4 To be able to contribute to the planning, monitoring and evaluation of policies, programmes and projects oriented towards the improvement of the competitiveness and sustainability of a tourism company, destination or region. - CE7 To be able to collect, generate, process and analyse statistical data to support monitoring and evaluation activities. - CE8 To know and understand the diverse impact that different tourism development alternatives can have on social wellbeing (environment, health, equality of opportunities, etc.).